Welcome to the UConn family! We look forward to meeting you and working with you to maintain your health and wellness while at UConn.

 For Graduate Students

 We know that the demands on graduate students can be overwhelming, and that personal wellness is one of the most overlooked aspects of training in graduate education.
-The Grad Wellness Link aims to connect you to the resources you need to maintain your personal wellness during grad school.
+Our Graduate Students page aims to connect you to the resources you need to maintain your personal wellness during grad school.

 FOR INTERNATIONAL STUDENTS